ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step04.md

-# Lab: Layout the Pages
+# Lab: Style the App

 In this lab, you will learn how to: